 Day 12 - 14: At sea

-We now set sails towards the world’s most remote continent – Antarctica, faithfully accompanied by many seabirds.
-Our polar experts continue to fill our minds with heroic stories of some of the earliest daredevils to explore Antarctica.
-We also keep our eyes open for the first iceberg, which may appear on the horizon at any time now!
+We now set sail towards the world’s most remote continent – Antarctica, faithfully accompanied by many seabirds.
+Our polar experts continue to fill our minds with heroic stories of the early daredevils who explored Antarctica.
+We also keep our eyes open for the first iceberg, which could appear on the horizon at any time!

 Day 15 - 18: The South Shetland Islands & the Antarctic Peninsula

-This is a true Antarctic expedition cruise and our exact route the following days is subject to weather and ice conditions.
+This is a true Antarctic expedition cruise, and our exact route over the following days is subject to weather and ice conditions.
 Below are examples of places we may visit.

 We hope to go ashore at Elephant Island, where we will learn more about the famous Antarctic adventures of Sir Ernest Shackleton.
-This island was a place of refuge in 1916 for Shackleton and his crew after his ship was destroyed by pack ice in the Weddell Sea more than 100 years ago.
-Following the loss of their ship the men reached Elephant Island after a harrowing ordeal on drifting ice floes.
-They established a camp at a place they called Point Wild, named after Shackleton’s commander Frank Wild and now the home of nesting chinstrap penguins.
+In 1916, Shackleton and his crew sought refuge on this island after their ship was crushed by pack ice in the Weddell Sea.
+Following the loss of their vessel, they reached Elephant Island after a harrowing ordeal on drifting ice floes.
+They established a camp at a location they named Point Wild, after Shackleton’s commander, Frank Wild.
+Today, this area is home to nesting chinstrap penguins.

-We will spend some time cruising among the South Shetland Islands just off the Antarctic Peninsula.
-Dazzling wildlife sightings await us on our excursions to some of the islands including King George, Half Moon, Barrientos or Livingston.
-Adélie, chinstrap and gentoo penguins thrive here, as do several species of seal.
-Hopefully, we will also have chance to visit the flooded volcanic caldera of Deception Island.
-Along the coastline of the South Shetlands we keep our eyes open for humpback whales foraging for krill.
+We will spend some time cruising among the South Shetland Islands, just off the Antarctic Peninsula.
+Dazzling wildlife sightings await us on our excursions to some of the islands, including King George, Half Moon, Barrientos, or Livingston.
+Adélie, chinstrap, and gentoo penguins thrive here, along with several species of seals.
+Hopefully, we will also have the chance to visit the flooded volcanic caldera of Deception Island.
+Along the coastline of the South Shetlands, we keep our eyes open for humpback whales foraging for krill.

-We continue south along the Antarctic Peninsula, where pack ice still covers large parts of the bays, and we watch the experienced officers navigate our ice-strengthened ship.
-We cruise through labyrinths of icebergs some of which may have resting penguins looking curiously back at us.
-In good ice conditions, we hope to set foot on the Antarctic continent in Hope Bay or Paradise Harbour.
-The scenery here, from the colossal icebergs to the seemingly endless Antarctic ice sheet, is truly breath-taking.
+Continuing south along the Antarctic Peninsula, we navigate through vast expanses of pack ice covering large parts of the bays, watching as our experienced officers skilfully steer our ice-strengthened ship.
+We cruise through labyrinths of icebergs, some of which may be occupied by curious penguins.
+In good ice conditions, we hope to set foot on the Antarctic continent at Hope Bay or Paradise Harbour.
+The scenery here – from the colossal icebergs to the seemingly endless Antarctic ice sheet – is truly breathtaking.

 Day 19 - 20: Drake Passage

-As we leave this magical place, heading across the Drake Passage, time will be spent sharing and reflecting on the wonderful experiences of the last few days.
-As we approach the South American continent its possible to see whales, dolphins and seals.
+As we leave this magical place and head across the Drake Passage, we spend time reflecting on the incredible experiences of the past days.
+As we approach the South American continent, it is possible to see whales, dolphins, and seals.
 We celebrate the conclusion of our Antarctic expedition with a farewell dinner on board.

 Day 21: Ushuaia, Argentina

-In the early morning we disembark in Ushuaia and explore this quaint little town on our own.
+In the early morning, we disembark in Ushuaia and have time to explore this quaint little town at our own pace.

 Please note: Our exact route will depend on ice and weather conditions.
 The planned itinerary will be updated throughout the voyage in order to take advantage of favourable conditions.
 Flexibility is the key to a successful expedition!